 Inline and by-reference encoding

 The S-100 GML Profile supports the ability to encode a geometry either inline or by reference where two features share the same instance of a GM_Object (see Part 3 clause 3-6.5.4.5).
+Where both are specified the GML convention is followed and the inline reference takes priority.

 Envelope

 The S-100 GML Profile supports the ability to encode an appropriate geometry via bounding box or envelope.
 The Profile does not constrain the use of the GML implementation of GM_Envelope.

+Masking, truncation and scale ranges

+Beginning with Edition 5.0.0, the S-100 GML format defines a generic complex type S100_SpatialAttributeType for spatial attributes with scaleMinimum and scaleMaximum attributes and a maskReference tag.
+These correspond to the attributes of the S100_SpatialAttribute metaclass in the S-100 General Feature Model (Part 3, Figures 3-1 and 3-2 and clause 3-5.3.5). scaleMinimum and scaleMaximum are implemented as integer attributes.
+The maskReference attribute is implemented using the GML Reference Type with the following constraints:

+The value of the xlink:href attribute must be the gml:id of the masked/truncated object.

+The value of the xlink:role attribute must be either ‘truncated’ or ‘suppressed’.

+The meaning of other attributes is undefined in S-100 and so they are not used within the GML profile.

+The structure of the S100_SpatialAttribute Complex type is depicted in Figures 10b-4 and 10b-5 below.